FormalEvolve: Neuro-Symbolic Evolutionary Search for Diverse Autoformalization: Related Work

 \section{Related Work}

-\paragraph{Autoformalization pipelines and metrics.} Large language models have enabled autoformalization at scale, with systematic evaluation on curated benchmarks \citep{wu2022autoformalization,azerbayev2023proofnet,zheng2021minif2f}.
-Reliability remains a bottleneck: compilation is a weak proxy for semantic consistency, motivating dedicated semantic judges and alignment evaluators \citep{peng2025criticlean,lu2024formalalign}.
+\paragraph{Autoformalization and semantic evaluation.} Large language models have enabled autoformalization at scale, with systematic evaluation on curated formal-mathematics benchmarks \citep{wu2022autoformalization,azerbayev2023proofnet,zheng2021minif2f}.
+Reliability remains a central bottleneck: compilation checks syntax and elaboration, but is only a weak proxy for semantic consistency, motivating dedicated semantic judges and alignment evaluators \citep{peng2025criticlean,lu2024formalalign}.
 Recent systems further improve semantic fidelity by interleaving iteration, tool feedback, and grounding \citep{reform2025,guo2025atf,wang2025aria,yang2023leandojo}.
-In contrast to approaches that primarily refine a small number of trajectories or filter a single output, we study the fixed-budget setting and optimize \emph{repertoire-level} reliability and coverage under the same generator-call budget.
+These lines of work primarily improve or assess individual formalizations within a single-output view.
+We study fixed-budget construction of semantically consistent and diverse candidate repertoires.

-\paragraph{Statement sensitivity and evaluator limitations.} Even among semantically consistent candidates, proving difficulty can vary dramatically under minor, semantics-intended reformulations \citep{zhao2025ineqcomp}, and semantic evaluation itself can be imperfect \citep{reform2025}.
-These limitations motivate hedging against fragility by constructing diverse statement repertoires and assessing their downstream proving performance under fixed prover budgets, rather than treating statement generation as a single-output decision.
+\paragraph{Statement variation and prover utility.} For downstream proving, a formal statement serves both as a semantic target and as the object consumed by a prover.
+Even among semantically consistent candidates, minor, semantics-intended reformulations can substantially change proof-search difficulty \citep{zhao2025ineqcomp}.
+At the same time, semantic evaluation itself is imperfect and can disagree with downstream prover behavior \citep{reform2025}.
+These observations motivate treating autoformalization as a fixed-budget repertoire-construction problem, where multiple faithful candidates expose different prover utilities.
+Such a repertoire mitigates prover sensitivity by exposing several semantically aligned targets under the same fixed budget.